catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 ## Migrating the existing content
-To migrate the existing articles and pages to Jekyll, I've decided to go with [existwp](https://github.com/thomasf/exitwp) and for that I had to install some dependencies like html2text, PyYAML and Beautiful soup.
+To migrate the existing articles and pages to Jekyll, after I successfully failed with trying [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), I've decided to go with [existwp](https://github.com/thomasf/exitwp) and for that I had to install some dependencies like html2text, PyYAML and Beautiful soup.
 Please note that having Python installed is mandatory for this tool to work.

 Once I've set up existwp, I just ran `exitwp.py` and voila, all my posts were in Markdown format.
 Everthing went just fine, just some minor content adjustments were made for the resulted files.